Pequest River water or watershed scenery in New Jersey

 Best flows

 Use RiverReports and USGS 01445500 at Pequest as the live trend.
-Moderate stable water is the cleanest setup; low clear summer conditions call for stealth, while muddy rises or warm afternoons should move you off the river.
+Moderate stable water is the cleanest setup.
+Low clear summer conditions call for stealth, while muddy rises or warm afternoons should move you off the river.

-When to skip
+When to leave

-Skip the Pequest when Seasonal TCA or stocked-water closure details are unclear, when the hatchery corridor is already crowded enough to put fish on edge, when warm water makes trout handling questionable, or when runoff has turned the river off color.
+Skip the Pequest when Seasonal TCA or stocked-water closure details are unclear, when the hatchery area is already crowded enough to put fish on edge, when warm water makes trout handling questionable, or when runoff has turned the river off color.

 Local plan